rokj/shortcuts/README.md

 While writing an email in the HTML editor (TinyMCE):

-Press Ctrl+Enter (Windows/Linux) to send.
+Press Ctrl+Enter (Windows/Linux) or ⌘+Enter (macOS) to send email.

-While on main screen, press c to open Compose page.
+While on main screen, press c to open compose page.